 Nature of the Case: In this Rule 202 proceeding, ExxonMobil seeks pre-suit discovery to evaluate potential claims for constitutional violations, abuse of process, and civil conspiracy.
 The potential claims arise from an alleged conspiracy among California municipalities, certain of their municipal officials, and an avowed climate activist (the "potential defendants") to use tort lawsuits against ExxonMobil and seventeen other Texas-based energy companies as a pretext to suppress Texas-based speech about climate and energy policies.
 The issue before the Court is whether personal jurisdiction exists over the potential defendants.
-The trial court held on an uncontested evidentiary record that it does.
-The court of appeals reversed.

-Trial Court: The case was tried in the 96th Judicial District Court, Tarrant County, Texas, Hon.
+Trial Court: The case was heard in the 96th Judicial District Court, Tarrant County, Texas, Hon.
 R.H.
 Wallace Jr., presiding.

-Trial Court's Disposition: The trial court denied the potential defendants' special appearances, holding that personal jurisdiction is permitted under Texas's long-arm statute and the Due Process Clause of the United States Constitution.
+Trial Court's Disposition: The trial court denied the potential defendants' special appearances, holding that personal jurisdiction comports with Texas's longarm statute and the Due Process Clause of the United States Constitution.
 CR7210, App.
-C. The trial court made extensive findings of fact and conclusions of law based on an uncontested record.
-3SCR113-28, App.
+C. The trial court made extensive findings of fact and conclusions of law based on powerful, uncontroverted evidence.
+3SCR113-28, App.D">App.
 D.

-Court of Appeals: The Second District Court of Appeals reversed in an opinion written by Justice Elizabeth Kerr and joined by Chief Justice Bonnie Sudderth and Justice Wade Birdwell.
+Court of Appeals: The Second District Court of Appeals reversed in an opinion written by Justice Elizabeth Kerr, joined by Chief Justice Bonnie Sudderth and Justice Wade Birdwell.
 City of San Francisco v.
 Exxon Mobil Corp., No. 02-18-00106-CV, 2020 WL 3969558 (Tex.
-App.-Fort Worth June 18, 2020, pet filed) (mem. op.); see App.
+App.-Fort Worth June 18, 2020, pet filed)

+(mem. op.); see App.
 A. Chief Justice Sudderth wrote a concurring opinion.
 App.
-A at 20.
+A at \20.

-Court of Appeals' Disposition: The court recognized that the potential defendants seek to deprive Texans of information, adversely impact a key Texas industry, and impose their preferred climate and energy policies extraterritorially in Texas.
-These contacts interfere with the constitutional rights of ExxonMobil and seventeen other Texas-based energy companies, impact information available in Texas, target a core Texas industry, and impinge on Texas's sovereignty.
-The court nevertheless reversed, holding that the potential defendants had not established sufficient minimum contacts with Texas.
-Op.
-19-20.
+Court of Appeals' Disposition: The court of appeals recognized that the potential defendants seek to deprive Texans of information, adversely impact a key Texas industry, and impose their preferred climate and energy policies extraterritorially in Texas.
+These contacts aimed in and at Texas interfere with the constitutional rights of ExxonMobil and seventeen other Texas-based energy companies, suppress information available in Texas, target a core Texas industry, and impinge on Texas's sovereignty.
+The court of appeals nevertheless reversed, holding that the potential defendants had not established sufficient minimum contacts with Texas.
+Op. \19-20.

 In a concurring opinion, Chief Justice Sudderth urged this Court to consider review.
-See Op.
-20.
+See id. at \20.